 The Deaconesses operated Hilsyde Lodge (1978-2003) at Camden, a retreat for Christian women workers.
-It continues to train young women in Christian ministry through Mary Andrews College at St Andrews House and at Moore Theological College and operates The Next Phase Ministries Committee, which trains and ministers to seniors and the aged.
+It continues to train young women in Christian ministry through Mary Andrews College (formerly known as Deaconess House) at St Andrews House and at Moore Theological College and operates The Next Phase Ministries Committee, which trains and ministers to seniors and the aged.

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

 Creative Commons Except where otherwise noted, content on this site is licensed under a Attribution - NonCommercial - ShareAlike 3.0 Unported License